GoogleChrome/proxy-polyfill/README.md

 This is a polyfill for the `Proxy` object, part of ES6.
 See the [MDN docs](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Proxy) or [Introducing ES2015 Proxies](https://developers.google.com/web/updates/2016/02/es2015-proxies) for more information on `Proxy` itself.

-The polyfill supports just a limited subset of proxy 'traps', and comes with a caveat: it invokes [seal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal)on any proxied object so that no additional properties can be defined.
+The polyfill supports just a limited subset of proxy 'traps', and comes with a caveat: it invokes [seal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal) on any proxied object so that no additional properties can be defined.
 The properties of your objects can still change - you're just unable to define new ones.
 For example, proxying unrestricted dictionaries is not a good use-case for this polyfill.

 Currently, the following traps are supported-